tinatasha/jirani/README.md

-# GRAMMINA
+# JIRANI
 A django application showcasing the beauty of black women.

 ## Description
-A clone of instagram.
+a neighborhood django app.

 #### Link to deployed site